jungoai/jungo-book/src/guide/jungoai-components.md

 - **Netuid**: Each subnet has a unique Netuid in Jungochain.
 - **UID**: Each node (Worker/Monitor) has a unique UID in that Subnet.
 - **Root Subnet (or Subnet 0)**: Is a specific Subnet that other Subnets are defined here.
   In other word Subnet 0 contains Monitors and Subnets (instead of Workers), emission will distribute here between subnets first, then Subnet will distribute it between it's nodes.
-    You can read more about emissions [here]()
+  You can read more about emissions [here]().
+- **Tempo**: Period of time reward distribute.

 ## Subnet

 A Subnet is a subnetwork under Jungochain, running an AI or Big Data service.
 How Subnet works:

 Subnet is made of Worker nodes and Monitor nodes.